-On hedge accounting, PFRS 9 replaces the rules-based hedge accounting model of PAS 39 with a more principles-based approach.
-Changes include replacing the rules-based hedge effectiveness test with an objectives-based test that focuses on the economic relationship between the hedged item and the hedging instrument, and the effect of credit risk on that economic relationship; allowing risk components to be designated as the hedged item, not only for financial items, but also for non-financial items, provided that the risk component is separately identifiable and reliably measurable; and allowing the time value of an option, the forward element of a financial instrument as the hedging instrument and accounted for as costs of hedging.
+• PFRS 9, Hedge Accounting and Amendments to PFRS 9, PFRS 7 and PAS 39.
+PFRS 9 (2013 version) already includes the third phase of the project to replace PAS 39 which pertains to hedge accounting.
+This version of PFRS 9 replaces the rules-based hedge accounting model of PAS 39 with a more principles-based approach.
+Changes include replacing the rules-based hedge effectiveness test with an objectives-based test that focuses on the economic relationship between the hedged item and the hedging instrument, and the effect of credit risk on that economic relationship; allowing risk components to be designated as the hedged item, not only for financial items but also for non-financial items, provided that the risk component is separately identifiable and reliably measurable; and allowing the time value of an option, the forward element of a forward contract and any foreign currency basis spread to be excluded from the designation of a derivative instrument as the hedging instrument and accounted for as costs of hedging.
 PFRS 9 also requires more extensive disclosures for hedge accounting.